Richard-niyc/Quant_Risk_Richard/Q3_README.md

 ## Overview

-This project is a Python-based framework designed for analyzing the risk associated with different crypto assets, as well as their relationships with macroeconomic factors, such as the S&P 500 index.
-It creates various risk factors including Volatility Clustering, Market Liquidity, Inter-Asset Correlation, Macro Sensitivity, and performs various analyses with models including multivariate regression, Principal Component Analysis (PCA) and stress testing.
-The project also generates visualizations to help understand these factors.
+This project is to perform risk factor analysis on a set of crypto assets.
+It collects crypto assts and macro data through APIs, prepocesses the data, computes various risk factors including Volatility Clustering, Market Liquidity and Inter-Asset Correlation, analyzes Macro Sensitivity and correlations, and performs various Factor models including multivariate regression, Principal Component Analysis (PCA) and stress testing.
+The project also generates visualizations to help understand these factors and modelling results.

-The goal of this project is to provide insights into crypto asset risks, focusing on macro sensitivity, asset correlations, and responses to extreme scenarios.

 ## Features